freeradical13/freeradical13.github.io/index.md

 ##### Sensing Sound and Equilibrium

 [Sound][] is a vibration that propagates as a wave of pressure through some substance.
-An organ called an [Ear][] has mechanoreceptor neurons called [Hair Cells][] that transduce the pressure wave into signals in the brain.
+An organ called an [Ear][] has mechanoreceptor neurons called [Hair Cells][] that transduce the pressure waves into signals in the brain.
 The outside of the ear is called the Pinna and sounds travel down the Auditory Canal until they are collected at the [Tympanic Membrane][] (or eardrum).
 Behind the eardrum is the Middle Ear where three small bones - the Malleus (or hammer), the Incus (or anvil), and the Stapes (or stirrup) - transmit sound to the Oval Window, and opens the [Eustachian Tube][] which equalizes pressure with the atmosphere.
 The bones in the middle ear transfer the sound waves to the inner ear which has fluid-filled chambers and the sounds go into the coiled cochlea bony chamber.
 The [Cochlea][] has two fluid-filled canals separated by a smaller duct.
 The floor of the cochlear duct has the [Organ of Corti][] which has the hair cells.
 Sound waves cause the membrane of the organ of corti to vibrate which bends hairs on the hair cells causing a release of a neurotransmitter across a synapse to sensory neurons.

 The inner ear also has organs that sense body movement, position, and [balance][] (or equilibrium).